PINGPING1998/cse422/cse422_Lab3/readme.txt

 If the server address is not valid, then the client returns an error indicating that the server address was not valid.

+---Checking Remote Connection---
+Initially when we were running remotely, there was an error on select.
+It turns out we needed to initlaize our timeout to 2 seconds, which we had set to 0 in the beginning.
+Once that was set, we were able to communicate with the socket.
+Furthermore, we had to get the "wlan0" IP address to be able to get the external IP.

 ******COMMAND LINE TESTING*******